Trump is set to turn himself in at Fulton County jail today. Here's what to know about his planned surrender.

 Washington — Former President Donald Trump is set to travel to Georgia on Thursday for his planned surrender at the Fulton County jail, where he will be booked on charges related to an alleged scheme to overturn the results of the presidential election in the state.

-The former president's arrival at the jail, which is under federal investigation, will prompt a "hard lockdown" of the area, according to the Fulton County Sheriff's Office.
+The former president's arrival at the jail will prompt a "hard lockdown" of the area, according to the Fulton County Sheriff's Office.
 Trump is set to be processed swiftly in what is the fourth criminal case brought against him this year.

 Though he has been booked and arraigned in the other three prosecutions, Trump's surrender at the Atlanta jail will be the first to include a mug shot, which is expected to be released to the public.